-The 2019 Senior Statesman program occurred from April 24th-26th and was regarded as highly successful.
+The 2019 Senior Statesman program occurred in April and was regarded as highly successful.
 12 of the 25 participants have remained active with 9 serving in various roles on the Commission on Aging.
 The 2020 Senior Statesman Program was suspended because of COVID-19.
 Participants recruited for the 2020 program have been added to the Advocacy outreach list and have been receiving regular updates and Action Alerts.
+MCDA made attempts to create a regional training with the Wisconsin Aging Advocacy Network, which has not come to fruition.

-Goal Statement 2: To increase older adults' knowledge of why policy should matter to them, MCDA will hold quarterly information sessions in the community in places such as senior centers, dining sites, apartment complexes and other community-based sites to talk to older adults about current policy issues which directly impact them with the goal of reaching 10 people per session.
+• Goal Statement 2: To increase older adults' knowledge of why policy should matter to them, MCDA will hold quarterly information sessions in the community in places such as senior centers, dining sites, apartment complexes and other community-based sites to talk to older adults about current policy issues which directly impact them with the goal of reaching 10 people per session.
 MCDA will also conduct a pre-and-post-survey to measure what participants learned from the training and what actions they will take as a result of their increased knowledge.
 Sessions completed by 12/31/2020.

 MCDA conducted five briefings on the 2019-21 Wisconsin State budget in spring 2019 at various community sites, with approximately 45 people attending.
-The PPC coordinated 10 Envisioning Senior Center sessions between June and October that included an explanation of the Fair Deal policy initiative.
+The PPC coordinated 10 Envisioning Senior Center sessions in 2019 that included an explanation of the Fair Deal policy initiative.
 Pre/post tests were not performed.
-More than 200 ppl attended.
+In 2021 virtual state budget sessions will be held.